RosboneMako/MakoCelo/README.md

 The program displays all players, their ranks, and the factions they are playing.
 By clicking a players name (left/right), each players individual stats will be called up on your web browser.
-Left clicking calls up Relics stats and left clicking calls up COH2.Org stats.
-Presing CTRL and Left mouse button sends the player name selected to google translate.
+LEFT clicking calls up Relics stats and RIGHT clicking calls up COH2.Org stats.
+Presing CTRL and LEFT mouse button sends the player name selected to google translate.
 CTRL and RIGHT mouse send you to Coh2.Org main page for that player.